-- 7.1 Rebecca Cheetham Nursery and Children's Centre adheres to safeguarding and child protection procedures that have been agreed locally with Newham Safeguarding Children Board.
-Where we identify children and families in need of support, we will carry out our responsibilities in accordance with Newham Safeguarding Children Board thresholds guidance. - 7.2 Every member of staff, including volunteers working with children at Rebecca Cheetham Nursery and Children's Centre, are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+- 7.1 Rebecca Cheetham adheres to safeguarding and child protection procedures that have been agreed locally with Newham Safeguarding Children Partnership.
+Where we identify children and families in need of support, we will carry out our responsibilities in accordance with Newham Safeguarding Children Partnership thresholds guidance. - 7.2 Every member of staff, including volunteers working with children at Rebecca Cheetham, are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staffmembers should always act in the interests of the child and have a responsibility to take action as outlined in this policy. - 7.3 All staff are encouraged to report and record any worries and concerns that they have and not see these as insignificant.
 On occasions, a referral is justified by a single incident such as an injury or disclosure of abuse.
 More often however, worries and concerns accumulate over a period of time and are evidenced by building up a picture of harm over time; this is particularly true in cases of emotional abuse and neglect.
 In these circumstances, it is crucial that staff record and pass on worries and concerns in accordance with this policy to allow the organisation to build up a picture and access support for the child at the earliest opportunity.
 A reliance on memory without accurate and contemporaneous records of concern could lead to a failure to protect. - 7.4 At times, a child's needs may not be able to be met by universal interventions alone and will best be met through a more targeted response.
 At this point the child's needs will still be considered as 'emerging' and will therefore be below the threshold for specialist or statutory interventions.

-When indicators of needs that fall under this category are identified, Rebecca Cheetham Nursery and Children's Centre will take responsibility for exploring issues with the child and family, with guidance and support as necessary from the Local Authority Children's Services.
+When indicators of needs that fall under this category are identified, each school will take responsibility for exploring issues with the child and family, with guidance and support as necessary from the Local Authority Children's Services.